ionic-team/ionic-docs/src/pages/theming/dark-mode.md

 # Dark Mode

-Dark Mode is a specific theme that developers can add to their app in two ways.
-There's the new `prefers-color-scheme` media query or the fallback method of targeting a class.
-To create a dark mode for an app, all that's needed are a few changes to different CSS variables.
+Dark mode is a specific theme that developers can add to their app in two ways.
+Developers can use the new `prefers-color-scheme` media query or use the fallback method of targeting a class.
+To add a dark mode version of an app, all that's needed are a few custom CSS variables.

 ## Using Media Queries